ImCityHunter/MovieRatingsDatabase/README.md

 5. Customer view: provide all the options that customer can access
 6. Employee view: provide all the options that employees can access
 7. dbFunction: all the assist functions that are needed for creating table
+  - dbFunctions shall be able to reject and print data that violate table's rule
 8. uiFunctions: all the asist functions needed for mainpage,customerview, and employeeview
+  - UIFunctions should be able to reject bad input (email, options, dates, etc)

 # TextFiles
 - [ customer.txt, review.txt, endorsement.txt, employee.txt, attendance.txt ]